Caspar2318/travel-around/README.md

-# travel-around
-Travel APP practice with Nextjs 13 and tailwind CSS.
+This is a travel app practice coding by Next.js 13 and tailwind CSS.